 Educational content.
 GDP data verified April 2026 from BEA / IMF / World Bank.
 Data revised frequently; always check primary sources for live figures.

-The world's fifth-largest economy, recently overtaken by India, dealing with a shrinking population and ultra-loose monetary policy that has weakened the yen.
+The world's fourth-largest economy, dealing with a shrinking population and a long era of ultra-loose monetary policy whose effect on the yen now drives its dollar GDP ranking.

 Japan 2026